PirateforFreedom/TypeAgent/README.md

 <div align="center">

- <strong>TypeAgent allows you to create various types of  LLM agents,agent types include Memgpt, OpenDevin, SWE, AIOS,Concordia,Generative Agents etc,every type of agent has a specifical architecture</strong>
+ <strong>TypeAgent allows you to create various types of  LLM agents,agent types include Memgpt, OpenDevin, SWE, AIOS,Concordia,Generative Agents etc,
+ every type of agent has a unique architecture which has unique functionality </strong>
 </div>